themesberg/flowbite/content/getting-started/meteor-js.md

 ## Create a Meteor.js project

-The easiest way to create a new Meteor.js project is by first installed the CLI globally:
+The easiest way to create a new Meteor.js project is by first installing the CLI globally:

 ```bash
 npm install -g meteor
 ```

-After you have `meteor` installed globally you can go ahead and create a new project:
+After you have `meteor` available in your terminal you can go ahead and create a new project:

 ```bash
 meteor create flowbite-app --tailwind
 cd flowbite-app
 ```

-This will create a new `meteor` project with `tailwindcss` support.

-No extra configuration needed as we added the `--tailwind` flag when setting up the project.
+This will create a new `meteor` project with `tailwindcss` support and no extra configuration is needed as we added the `--tailwind` flag when setting up the project.

 Now that you have created a new Meteor.js project with Tailwind CSS configured automatically we can proceed with installing Flowbite and Flowbite React to start leveraging the open-source UI components.

 ## Install Flowbite

+[Flowbite](https://flowbite.com/) is an open-source UI component library based on the Tailwind CSS utility-first framework featuring hundreds of components like dropdowns, modals, navbars, datepickers, and more that you can leverage to quickly build modern web applications.

-1. Install Flowbite and Flowbite React via NPM:
+1. The first step is to install Flowbite and Flowbite React via NPM:

 ```bash
 npm install --save flowbite flowbite-react